ddbj/www/account-e.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/1092WV_aXjA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Create a DDBJ submission account.
+Create a DDBJ account.

-## DDBJ submission account <a name="ddbj-submission-account"></a>
+## D-way account <a name="ddbj-submission-account"></a>

-At the DNA Data Bank of Japan (DDBJ), BioProject, BioSample, GEA and DRA submissions are managed in user's account.
-This handbook explains how to create a submission account.
+Bioinformation and DDBJ Center provides the D-way account system.
+In the D-way account, you can use BioProject, BioSample, GEA, DRA and JGA databases of DDBJ Center and the NBDC application systems.
+This handbook explains how to create a D-way account.

 {::options parse_block_html="true" /}
 <div class="attention red">

-  - Create an account and submit data with the permission of the Principal Investigator (PI).
+  - Create a D-way account and manage data with permission of Principal Investigator (PI).
   - Issued account and password must be maintained securely by users.
   - Account name cannot be changed once it has been created.
+  - It takes about 10 minutes for the created D-way account becoming active in the NBDC application system.

 </div>

-There are two types of submission account.
-For submission to the [DDBJ Sequence Read Archive (DRA)](/dra/index-e.html) and [Genomic Expression Archive (GEA)](/gea/index-e.html), registering of center name and public key is required.
+DDBJ Center employs scp authenticated by ssh key for transfer of large files.
+Therefore, you need to register a public key for authentication for using DRA, GEA and JGA services which accompany transfer of large files.
+In addition, because DRA metadata require a center name, you need to register a center name assigned to your affiliation for using DRA service.

 {::nomarkdown}
-{% include image.html url="books/hac01.jpg" caption="Two types of submission account." class="w300" %}
+{% include image.html url="books/hac01.jpg" caption="Service permission of D-way account" class="w300" %}
 {:/}

-## Account for BioProject/BioSample submissions <a name="account-for-bioproject-biosample-submissions"></a>
+## Create a D-way account in the website<a name="account-for-bioproject-biosample-submissions"></a>

-### Create an account on website <a name="create-an-account-on-website"></a>
+### Create an account on website<a name="create-an-account-on-website"></a>

-You can submit to BioProject and BioSample databases in the account created as explained in this chapter.
+By default, you can use BioProject/BioSample/NBDC application systems in the D-way account created on the website.

 <div class="attention red">
 For submission to DRA and GEA, you need to register center name and public key.